jclane/beginner-project-solutions/README.md

 - [x] The last digit is equal to how many digits are in the number.

 To find out if you have the correct number, click [here](https://i.imgur.com/jbz4nJ4.jpg).

+### Factors of a Number
+- [ ] Define a function that creates a list of all the numbers that are factors of the user's number.
+- For example, if the function is called factor, `factor(36)` should return `[1, 2, 3, 4, 6, 9, 12, 18, 36]`.
+- [ ] The numbers in your list should be sorted from least to greatest, and 1 and the original number should be included.
+- [ ] Remember to consider negative numbers as well as 0.
+- [ ] Bonus:
+  - [ ] Have the program print the factors of the users number in a comma separated string, without a comma after the last number, and without the brackets of a Python list.
+  - [ ] If the user's number is prime, note it.

+### Countdown Clock
+- [ ] Create a program that allows the user to choose a time and date, and then prints out a message at given intervals (such as every second) that tells the user how much longer there is until the selected time.
+- [ ] Subgoals:
+  - [ ] If the selected time has already passed, have the program tell the user to start over.
+  - [ ] If your program asks for the year, month, day, hour, etc. separately, allow the user to be able to type in either the month name or its number.
+  - TIP: Making use of built in modules such as time and datetime can change this project from a nightmare into a much simpler task.

+### Turn Based Pokemon Style Game
+- [ ] Write a simple game that allows the user and the computer to take turns selecting moves to use against each other.
+- [ ] Both the computer and the player should start out at the same amount of health (such as 100), and should be able to choose between the three moves:
+  - [ ] The first move should do moderate damage and has a small range (such as 18-25).
+  - [ ] The second move should have a large range of damage and can deal high or low damage (such as 10-35).
+  - [ ] The third move should heal whoever casts it a moderate amount, similar to the first move.
+- [ ] After each move, a message should be printed out that tells the user what just happened, and how much health the user and computer have.
+Once the user or the computer's health reaches 0, the game should end.
+- [ ] Subgoals:
+  - [ ] When someone is defeated, make sure the game prints out that their health has reached 0, and not a negative number.
+  - [ ] When the computer's health reaches a set amount (such as 35%), increase it's chance to cast heal.
+  - [ ] Give each move a name.

+### A Variation of 21
+If you do not know how 21 (AKA Blackjack) is played, reading the first couple of paragraphs of [this](https://en.wikipedia.org/wiki/Blackjack) wikipedia article may be beneficial.

+In this project, you will make a game similar to Blackjack.
+In this version:
+- [ ] There is only one player.
+- [ ] There are two types of scores: the game score and the round score.
+- [ ] The game score will begin at 100, and the game will last for five rounds.
+- [ ] At the beginning of the round, the player is given two random cards from a deck and they will be added together to make the player's round score.
+- [ ] From here, the player has two options - draw another card to try to get their round score closer to 21, or they can end the round.
+- [ ] The player can draw as many cards as they want until they end the round or their round score exceeds 21.
+- [ ] At the end of the round, the difference between 21 and the round score is subtracted from the game score, and then the next round begins.
+After the five rounds, the player is given their total score and the game is over.

+---Other Information About The Game---
+- Aces are only worth 1.
+- If a player busts, 21 is subtracted from their total score.
+- All face cards are worth 10.
+- So the point of your program is to allow the user to play the game described above.

+- [ ] Subgoals:
+  - [ ] At the beginning of each round, print the round number (1 to 5).
+  - [ ] Since this is a text base game, tell the user what is happening.
+For example, tell him/her when he/she draws a card, the name of the card, when they bust, etc.
+  - [ ] Create a ranking system at the end of the game and tell the user their rank.
+For example, if the player finishes with 50-59 points they get an F, 60-69 is a D, 70-79 is a C, 80-89 is a B, and 90-100 is an A.
+  - [ ] At the end of each round, print out the user's total score.
+  - [ ] This may be the hardest part of the project, depending on how you wrote it.
+Make sure the deck has 4 of each type of card, and then remove cards as they are drawn.
+At the end of each round, make the deck have all of the cards again.

+### Compare Recent reddit Karma
+Since we're all redditors here, let's make something dealing with reddit.
+If you go to a user's profile and add .json to the end of it, you can get the all sorts of Json data about the user (think of Json as a giant dictionary of smaller dictionaries and lists).
+For example, if I go to my own profile and view it's Json data, it would look like this[1].
+At first it might look intimidating, but if you break it down, you can see it's just one giant dictionary with all sorts of information about my latest posts.

+- [ ] Create a program that gets information about two different users, and then sees whose most recent post received the most karma.
+- [ ] The program should then print out which user received more karma, and what the difference was.
+- [ ] This is a pretty open project, so I encourage you to take it further by adding more features if you find it interesting.
+- Remember - Elements in a list are referenced by their index numbers while entries in a dictionary are referenced by their keys.
+- [ ] Subgoals:
+  - [ ] Allow the user to put in the name of two different users when the program first begins.
+  - [ ] If one of the names of the users does not exist (because of a spelling error), print out a message saying so.
+  - [ ] Allow the user to keep comparing other users until the program is closed.
+  - [ ] Display the amount of upvotes and downvotes each user received for their posts.
+  - Not sure how to turn json data into usable python data?
+Check [this](http://www.pythonforbeginners.com/python-on-the-web/parse-json-objects-in-python/) out.